A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Background

 To end this subsection, we discuss a few specific properties of the PR algorithm that are relevant to its implementation. \begin{itemize} \item The weights $\{w_i\}$ in the PR algorithm are required to satisfy $\sum_{i=1}^\infty w_i = \infty$ and $\sum_{i=1}^\infty w_i^2 < \infty$.
 Subject to these conditions, the practical performance of PR is not too sensitive to the particular choice.
 Here we take $w_i = (i+1)^{-1}$. \item The PR estimates depend on the order in which the data are processed.
 This dependence can be weakened by averaging the PR estimates over several (random) permutations of the data sequence.
 In our experience, averaging over 25 permutations is sufficient \citep{mt-test} and, given the speed of PR, this does not significantly increase the computational cost. \end{itemize}

-\subsection{Semiparametric mixtures}
+\subsubsection{Semiparametric mixtures}

-As an extension of the nonparametric mixture model setup in the previous subsection, consider the case where the kernel $p(y \mid u)$ depends on an unknown parameter $\theta$, i.e., $p(y \mid u) = p(y \mid \theta, u)$.
-In this context, the structural parameter $\theta$ is typically of primary interest, while the mixing density $\psi$ is a nuisance parameter.
+As an extension of the nonparametric mixture model setup in the previous subsection, consider the case where the kernel $p(y \mid u)$ depends on an unknown parameter $\vtheta$, i.e., $p(y \mid u) = p(y \mid \vtheta, u)$.
+In this context, the structural parameter $\vtheta$ is typically of primary interest, while the mixing density $\psi$ is a nuisance parameter.

-For this problem, \citet{mt-prml} proposed an extension of the PR algorithm that produces a sort of likelihood function for $\theta$ to be used for inference.
-Let $f_{k,\theta}$ be the PR mixture density estimates based on data $(y_1,\ldots,y_k)$, $k=1,\ldots,n$, and kernel $p(y \mid \theta, u)$, where $\theta$ is taken to be fixed.
+For this problem, \citet{mt-prml} proposed an extension of the PR algorithm that produces a sort of likelihood function for $\vtheta$ to be used for inference.
+Let $f_{k,\vtheta}$ be the PR mixture density estimate based on data $y_1,\ldots,y_k$, $k=1,\ldots,n$, and kernel $p(y \mid \vtheta, u)$, where $\vtheta$ is taken to be fixed.
 Consider the function

-This function is called the \emph{PR marginal likelihood} for $\theta$.
-Despite its familiar product-of-densities form, this is not a genuine likelihood function for $\theta$ under the posited semiparametric model. \citet{mt-prml} use PR's natural connection to the Bayesian Dirichlet process prior model to argue that $\Lpr(\theta)$ is an approximate marginal likelihood for $\theta$.
-They also demonstrate the large-sample convergence properties of $\Lpr(\theta)$, and give some examples. \citet{mt-test} and \citet{prml-finite} give other applications.
+This function is called the PR marginal likelihood for $\vtheta$.
+Despite its familiar product-of-densities form, this is not a genuine likelihood function for $\vtheta$ under the posited semiparametric model. \citet{mt-prml} use PR's natural connection to the Bayesian Dirichlet process prior model to argue that $\Lpr(\vtheta)$ is an approximate marginal likelihood for $\vtheta$.
+They also demonstrate the large-sample convergence properties of $\Lpr(\vtheta)$, and give some examples.
+See, also, \citet{mt-test} and \citet{prml-finite}.